by Nebula Haze

 Variability of Plant Sex (How to Increase Ratio of Female Plants)

-The female plants will soon produce pistils.
-Wispy white hairs are a sure sign that you’re looking at female pre-flowers.
+A female plant soon produces stigmas.
+These wispy white hairs are a sure sign of female pre-flowers.

 How to Determine the Sex of a Young Cannabis Plant